An Oracle Unlimited License Agreement (ULA) is:

 How does an Oracle ULA work with public cloud deployments?

 Newer ULA agreements allow counting deployments in authorized public clouds, but only as an average over the last 365 days.
-Deploying more in the final months may lead to being out of compliance.
-Older ULAs did not allow certifying any cloud deployments.
+Deploying more in the final months may result in noncompliance.
+Older ULAs did not allow certifying cloud deployments.

 What are common problems encountered with Oracle ULAs?